 Each of the individuals named above in this footnote (b) (individually and as trustee of any Kim Trusts), the Sujoda Partnership, the 915 Partnership, the Foundation and the Kim Trusts may be deemed members of a group under Section 13(d) of the Exchange Act consisting of members of James J. Kim's family, the Kim Trusts, the Sujoda Partnership, the 915 Partnership and the Foundation (collectively, the "James J. Kim Family Group"), who each may exercise voting and/or investment power in one or more capacities with respect to the shares of common stock in concert with other members of the James J. Kim Family Group.
-None of the trust agreements for the Kim Trusts prohibit the trustees of such trusts from voting the shares of common stock of the Company held by them, in their discretion, in concert with members of the James J. Kim Family Group.
+None of the trust agreements for the Kim Trusts prohibit the trustees of such trusts from voting the shares of common stock of the company held by them, in their discretion, in concert with members of the James J. Kim Family Group.
 James J. and Agnes C. Kim are husband and wife.
-James J. and Agnes C. Kim are parents of Susan Y. Kim, David D. Kim and John T. Kim, John T. Kim is the parent of Allyson Lee Kim and Jason Lee Kim and is the co-trustee of each of his children's trusts along with Susan Y. Kim other than the two identified below.
+James J. and Agnes C. Kim are parents of Susan Y. Kim, David D. Kim and John T. Kim.
+The David D. Kim Trust of 12/31/87 has as its sole trustee, David D. Kim, and the John T. Kim Trust of 12/31/87 has as its sole trustee, John T. Kim.
+John T. Kim is the parent of Allyson Lee Kim and Jason Lee Kim and is the co-trustee of each of his children's trusts along with Susan Y. Kim other than the two identified below.
 Susan Y. Kim is the parent of Alexandra Kim Panichello, Jacqueline Mary Panichello and Dylan James Panichello and is the co-trustee of each of her children's trusts along with John T. Kim other than the trust identified below.
 David D. Kim is co-trustee of the James J. Kim 2008 Trust FBO Descendants of David D. Kim dated 2/5/08, along with John T. Kim and Susan Y. Kim, and the Irrevocable Deed of Trust of James J. Kim f/b/o Children of David D. Kim dated 11/11/05, along with John T. Kim.
-James J. Kim and Susan Y. Kim are co-trustees of the James J. Kim 2011 Qualified Annuity Trust dated 3/24/11 and the Susan Y. Kim 2012 Irrevocable Trust U/A dated 7/26/12.
+James J. Kim and Susan Y. Kim are co-trustees the James J. Kim 2013 Qualified Annuity Trust U/A dated 5/17/13.
+John T. Kim and Susan Y. Kim are co-trustees of the Susan Y. Kim 2012 Irrevocable Trust U/A dated 7/26/12.
 James J. Kim and John T. Kim are co-trustees of the John T. Kim 2012 Generation-Skipping Trust U/A dated 12/11/12 and the John T. Kim Irrevocable Trust U/A dated 12/11/12.
-The trustees of each Kim Trust may be deemed to be the beneficial owners of the shares held by such Kim Trust.
-Of the trusts named in the Schedule 13D, three trusts individually own more than five percent of the outstanding shares of common stock: the Susan Y. Kim 2012 Irrevocable Trust U/A dated 7/26/12, the David T. Kim Trust 12/31/87 and the John T. Kim Irrevocable Trust U/A dated 12/11/12 which own 7.4%, 12.7% and 11.2%, respectively.
+The trustees of each Kim Trust may be deemed to be the beneficial owners of the shares are held by such Kim Trust.
+Of the trusts named in the Schedule 13D, two trusts individually own more than five percent of the outstanding shares of common stock: the David T. Kim Trust of 12/31/87 and the John T. Kim Irrevocable Trust U/A dated 12/11/12 which own 8.9%, and 7.1%, respectively.